SAP-archive/xsk/docs-site/docs/setup/setup-environment-variables.md

     Third precedence:

     - Rebuild and redeployment are required.
-    - "Default" deployment _(`ROOT.war`)_ configuration variables are taken from `dirigible.properties` properties file _(sample could be found [here](https://github.com/eclipse/dirigible/blob/master/releng/server-all/src/main/resources/dirigible.properties))_.
+    - "Default" deployment _(`ROOT.war`)_ configuration variables are taken from `dirigible.properties` properties file.
+You can find a sample [here](https://github.com/eclipse/dirigible/blob/master/releng/server-all/src/main/resources/dirigible.properties).

 === "Module"

     Lowest precedence:

     - Rebuild and redeployment are required.
-    - "Default" module _(e.g. `dirigible-database-custom.jar`, `dirigible-database-h2.jar`)_ configuration variables are taken from `dirigible-xxx.properties` properties files _(sample could be found [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-h2/src/main/resources/dirigible-database-h2.properties) and [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-custom/src/main/resources/dirigible-database-custom.properties))_
+    - "Default" module _(e.g. `dirigible-database-custom.jar`, `dirigible-database-h2.jar`)_ configuration variables are taken from `dirigible-xxx.properties` properties files.
+You can find samples [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-h2/src/main/resources/dirigible-database-h2.properties) and [here](https://github.com/eclipse/dirigible/blob/master/modules/database/database-custom/src/main/resources/dirigible-database-custom.properties).

 !!!
 Note
 	The precedence order means that if the there is an **Environment** variable with name `DIRIGIBLE_TEST` and **Runtime** variable with the same name, the **Runtime** variable will have higher priority and will be applied.